cambridge-cares/TheWorldAvatar/Agents/HistoricalAQMeshAgent/README.md

 This can be either in form of a Docker container or natively running on a machine.
 It is not in the scope of this README to explain the set-up of a knowledge graph triple store or Postgres database.

-### Property files
+### Property and xlsx files
-For running the agent, three property files are required:
+For running the agent, three property files and two xlsx files are required:
 - One [property file for the agent](#agent-properties) itself pointing to the mapping configuration.
 - One [property file for the time-series client](#time-series-client-properties) defining how to access the database and SPARQL endpoint.
 - One [property file for the excel file connector](#excel-connector-properties) defining the number of columns/keys for the gas readings excel file and for the particle and general readings excel file..
+- One xlsx file for gas readings with the name "aqmeshGasData.xlsx" needs to be included in the `config` folder.
+- One xlsx file for particle and general readings with the name "aqmeshParticleAndGeneralData.xlsx" needs to be included in the `config` folder.

 #### Agent properties
 The agent property file only needs to contain a single line: